 So, what should I do now?
 Well, here are some possible reasons why your PC gets stuck during Windows updates and how to fix it.

 There are a few reasons why you would end up with a stuck Windows 11 update.

-- There could be some issue with the memory
+- There could be some issues with the memory.

 - Next, check the status of TPM on your PC.